 Now, we already know and are extremely familiar with the cast – hell, we’ve grown up with them, so I don’t need to tell you that every character is cast perfectly – that is a fact.
 But there are some standout performances in Endgame, some that I were’t really expected.
 There were also some performances/portrayals of characters that I didn’t like as well, which I’ll go into detail on shortly.
 I’m also not going to talk about ALL of the characters either, just my favourites and my least favourites.

 Firstly the front runners – for me that was Captain America (always) and Antman.
 Cap is always a standout member of the cast in any Avengers film, so that was to be expected.
 His subtle humour, actions and attitude towards life and the situation that they are in, is perfect and so honourable.
 There are three scenes in particular of Cap’s that I just LOVED, and one of those is the at the very end of the film.

 Antman, was just hilarious as always.
 He’s another actor that is the character, like Jason Momoa is Aquaman – Paul Rudd is Antman, and I couldn’t imagine anyone else playing him.
 He brings plenty of laughs, as to be expected but he is also the one that initiates the plan and is essentially the one who saves them all.
 As well as the laughs and banter he provides, we also see a much softer side to him towards the start of the film, which is so powerful.

-All of the other characters had their glory moments and epic scenes.
-I feel that was divided out perfectly, each character who was “dusted” had a revenge scene, and one more so that others – Scarlett Witch.
+All of the other characters had their glory moments and epic scenes in Avengers: Endgame.
+I feel that was divided out perfectly, each character who was “dusted” had a revenge scene, and one more so that others – Scarlet Witch.
 Wow, she blew me away!
 I do almost wish we got to see a little more of her in the film myself.

 Now for those that just didn’t do it for me…